jason-schultz/HighValueItems/README.md

 Docker

 Having an issue with docker compose on Apple Silicon currently.
-Not sure if docker is working with apple m1 chips properly right now (04/04/2021)
+Something about not being able to mount the image Docker compose works on intel chips properly though.
+(04/04/2021)